ironhack-labs/lab-react-ironnutrition/README.md

 <br>

-Now that you have the `foods.json` imported in `App.js`, create a state variable within the `App` component and store the `foods` array in it.
+Now that you have the `foods.json` imported in `App.jsx`, create a state variable within the `App` component and store the `foods` array in it.
 In the following iterations, you will use this foods array you just stored in the state variable to render a list of food items.

 <br>

 ### Iteration 2 | `FoodBox` component

-In the `src/components/FoodBoox.jsx` file, create a new component named `FoodBox` that takes a `food` prop, which is an object.
+In the `src/components/FoodBox.jsx` file, create a new component named `FoodBox` that takes a `food` prop, which is an object.
 The component should display a card with food information coming from the `food` prop.

 The component should display the food's *name*, *calories*, *image*, number of *servings*, *total calories* and a <kbd>Delete</kbd> button, using the following layout and elements: